How to apply

 PLEASE NOTE: The main reason for not funding projects is that we receive many more applications than we can support, and we inevitably have to disappoint many of the charities that apply to us.
 We regret that we have to turn down many good proposals, even though they may meet our criteria.

 - Grant award

 If your application is successful, we will notify you by email and then send a grant offer letter detailing the full terms and conditions of the grant.

 The Peter Harrison Foundation aims to ensure that all grant applications that are eligible for consideration within the Foundation's grants criteria are given equal consideration, irrespective of gender, sexual orientation, race, colour, ethnic or national origin, or disability.

 Personal information provided by individuals and organisations applying for grants will be held and used in strict accordance with the Data Protection Act 1998 and the General Data Protection Regulation (2018).
 The Foundation is required to seek consent to hold and use personal data provided by grant applicants for the purpose of processing and assessing grant applications.
 This may include the transfer of data to third parties for the same purpose.
 The Foundation requires your further assurance that personal data about any other individual or individuals associated with a grant application is provided to the Foundation with his/her/their consent.
-Please understand that submitting an online Initial Enquiry Form to the Foundation confirms this consent and assurance.
+Please understand that submitting an initial application to the Foundation confirms this consent and assurance.
 To read the Foundation’s Privacy and Data Protection Policy in full please click here.